 The Department organises numerous theatre trips and encourages visits from professionals.
 Workshops have included: a make-up workshop run by a BAFTA nominated make-up artist, acting workshops run by the Donmar Warehouse and the acclaimed physical theatre company, Frantic Assembly.
 Recent theatre trips have included: A Taste of Honey, Frantic Assembly’s Things I Know to be True, An Inspector Calls, The 39 Steps, Hamlet, The Curious Incident of the Dog in the Night-time, Othello, A View from the Bridge, and The Woman in Black.

 GCSE DRAMA: AQA

 In Drama, girls are encouraged to develop skills in a wide variety of areas associated with the theatre and their own personal development.

-Whilst the majority of girls pursue their interest in acting through Scripted, Devised, Improvised work, and Physical Theatre; others choose to focus on the design skills available; costume (which includes make-up), sound, lighting, set design, puppetry.
+Whilst the majority of girls pursue their interest in acting through Scripted, Devised, and Improvised Work, and Physical Theatre, others choose to focus on the design skills available – costume (which includes make-up), sound, lighting, set design, puppetry.